Antarctica

 Starting primarily as a tentative exercise in scientific cooperation, the treaty gradually assumed a larger management role.
 The nations that signed the treaty became Antarctica’s governing body, the Antarctic Treaty System (ATS).
 Other interested nations have joined the ATS over the years.
 Those that take part in substantial scientific Antarctic research join the treaty administration as consultative parties, or full voting members.
 Other nations not engaged in substantial research but agreeing to abide by the treaty join as nonconsultative parties.
 By 1999, 43 states had signed the treaty; 27 of these had consultative status.
 Only two countries, Estonia and Pakistan, undertake Antarctic research without membership; both are members of SCAR.
 Members of the ATS meet yearly to exchange information, discuss matters of common interest, and agree on measures to further the principles and objectives of the Antarctic Treaty.

-Conservation Measures
+B | Conservation Measures |

 The ATS has drafted several significant resolutions aimed at resource conservation and protection.
 The Agreed Measures for the Conservation of Antarctic Fauna and Flora (1964) protects all life on Antarctica from nonscientific or nonsubsistence killing.
 The Convention on the Conservation of Antarctic Seals (1972) protects all seals south of the Antarctic Circle through yearly catch limits, restricted sealing seasons, and a ban on the killing of Ross and fur seals.
 The Conservation of Antarctic Marine Living Resources (1980) manages commercial fisheries in the Southern Ocean by imposing quotas and bans on particular species and fishing zones.
 The Protocol on Environmental Protection, also known as the Madrid Protocol (1991), is a comprehensive set of measures for regulating human activities and preserving the environment of Antarctica.